Born: Jun 18, 1926

 Hold a Zero Defects Day to reaffirm management commitment.

-Encourage individuals to establish improvement goals for themselves and for their group.
+Encourage individuals to establish improvement goals for themselves and their group.

 Encourage employees to tell management about obstacles to improving quality.